Juniorpqp/wazuh/README.md

 # Wazuh Upgrade Script

 ## Overview
 This script automates the upgrade process for Wazuh components, including the Wazuh Indexer, Manager, and Dashboard.
-It checks installed versions, compares them with the latest available versions, and performs the upgrade if necessary.
+It checks installed versions, compares them with the latest available versions, and performs the upgrade if necessary, with logging, safety prompts, and version control.

 ## Features
 - Checks the currently installed Wazuh versions